 ClayMend can be applied any time of year even in hot and cool temperatures.
 It can be advantageous to apply ClayMend in the fall or early spring when moisture in the ground is not as likely to evaporate as it might during hot summer days.

 Apply when normal daytime temperatures are above 45° F. Microbial activity will go in and out of dormancy as the temperatures drop below 40° F and become active again above that temperature.

 ClayMend can be applied even in hot temperatures and will still help improve the soil.
 We recommend applying it during the cooler part of the day, typically mornings are best.
 Summer heat can get to a point that it stresses grass and other plants even though biological activity is increasing and soil conditions are improving.
-The first year you use ClayMend, especially if you start in the heat of the summer, even though it may appear as if you are not getting much results ClayMend can be working to improve the soil even in sweltering heat.
-In subsequent years the summer heat should not be as much of an issue.
+Don’t worry about using ClayMend in the summer heat.
+It will work to improve the soil even in sweltering heat.

 Keep Your Lawn Adequately Watered